The Powerful Advantages of Trading the E-Mini and Micro E-Mini S&P 500 Futures over Stocks, ETFs and Forex

 4. Level II Trading

-You can see the 10 best bids and 10 best asks along with the associated volume in real time and you are allow the placement of your order at any price you wish when trading the ES.
-This transparency of the market’s orders allows ES traders to see where and how many orders have been placed ahead of them.
+You can see the 10 best bids and 10 best asks along with the associated volume in real time and you are allow the placement of your order at any price you wish when trading the ES and MES.
+This transparency of the market’s orders allows ES and MES traders to see where and how many orders have been placed ahead of them.
 For short term daytraders this information may be very valuable and may be used as an indication of future market movements.

 Most Forex platforms do not offer Level II type pricing and for the few that do, since there is no centralized market, it is only the orders that that firm has access to and not the entire market.
 Also, most Forex firms do not allow you to place an order within a few ticks of the last price or between their posted bid/ask spreads, further limiting your trading abilities.